ahmedmagdy492/Woki-Toki/README.md

 - currently i am planning to make it a crossplatform app (i hope so)

 # Main Components
-- using GTK+4 as a UI framework
+- GTK+4 as a UI framework
-- Audio Handling using SDL2 or might be SFML
+- Audio recording and playing using SDL2
 - Networking using barkely sockets on linux and winsock2 on windows
 - Threading using pthread on linux and processthreadsapi on windows